1202kbs/Robustness-and-Interpretability/README.md

 Experiment codes for *Bridging Adversarial Robustness and Gradient Interpretability*.

-## Results

-Here we show the results from our paper along with the link to the jupyter notebook that can be used to reproduce the experiment.
+We summarize the results from our paper along with the link to the jupyter notebook that can be used to reproduce the experiment.

-### Section 2.1
+## Section 2.1

-*Experiment Procedure*
+**Experiment Procedure**

 1. Notebooks [1.1](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/1.1%20MNIST%20VAE-GAN%20Training.ipynb), [2.1](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/2.1%20FMNIST%20VAE-GAN%20Training.ipynb) and [3.1](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/3.1%20CIFAR%20VAE-GAN%20Training.ipynb) was used to train the VAE-GAN.